Afrikaans

 (Article 1 of the Universal Declaration of Human Rights)

-Sample video in Afrikaans
+Sample videos in Afrikaans

 See more videos like this on Wikitongues